gbdev/pandocs/src/Palettes.md

 :::

-### FF6A - OCPS/OBPI (OBJ Color Palette Specification / OBJ Palette Index), FF6B - OCPD/OBPD (OBJ Color Palette Data / OBJ Palette Data) - Both CGB Mode Only
+### FF6A–FF6B — OCPS/OBPI, OCPD/OBPD (CGB Mode only): OBJ color palette specification / OBJ palette index, OBJ color palette data / OBJ palette data

 These registers function exactly like BCPS and BCPD respectively; the 64 bytes of OBJ palette memory are entirely separate from Background palette memory, but